fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 ```

 Now we know which tests are failing.
 Let’s look at just one of them by using
--x, including the traceback by not using --tb=no, and showing the local vari-
+-x, including the traceback by not using --tb=no , and showing the local vari-
 ables with -l: